robertmartin8/ReasonableDeviations/_posts/2022-02-25-dcf-convexity.md

 The main lesson of this post is that you should pay attention to convexity because it turns uncertainty into increased expected value.
 When you own a convex payoff, you want uncertainty in the input parameter!

-For equity analysts reading this, a more tangible takeaway is as follows: if you can see a credible blue-sky scenario for a company (e.g a scenario that leads to a much higher growth rate or lower cost of capital), because of the convexity of DCFs, that blue-sky scenario might be so accretive to the intrinsic value of an asset that the bear case is irrelevant.
+For equity analysts reading this, a more tangible takeaway is as follows: if you can see a credible blue-sky scenario for a company (e.g. a scenario that leads to a much higher growth rate or lower cost of capital), because of the convexity of DCFs, that blue-sky scenario might be so accretive to the intrinsic value of an asset that the bear case is irrelevant.

 More generally, this post is a teaser for the type of insight that can be gleaned when we start considering distributional inputs to DCFs.
 I'm fascinated by the idea of using old tools in new ways and hope to explore other aspects of "probabilistic valuation" in future posts.